Andriy Slyusarchuk

-Andriy Tykhonovych Slyusarchuk (Андрі́й Ти́хонович Слюсарчу́к, born 10 May 1971) is a Ukrainian mnemonist who has claimed to be a general aviation pilot, a psychotherapist, a Doctor of Science in medicine, a psychiatrist, a psychologist and a neurosurgeon.
-He performed brain surgery throughout Ukraine in state and municipal hospitals.
-Slyusarchuk was employed by the V. Chornovol Lviv State Institute of Modern Technology and Management, the Kyiv National University of Construction and Architecture, the P.L.
-Shupyk National Medical Academy of Postgraduate Education, and the A. P. Romodanov Institute of Neurosurgery, he lectured at the Lviv Polytechnic, and worked at the government of Ukraine as an adviser to Oleksandr Turchynov.
+Andriy Tykhonovych Slyusarchuk (Андрі́й Ти́хонович Слюсарчу́к, born 10 May 1971) is a Ukrainian mnemonist who has claimed to be a general aviation pilot, psychotherapist, Doctor of Science in medicine, psychiatrist, psychologist and neurosurgeon.
+He has performed brain surgery throughout Ukraine in state and municipal hospitals.
+Slyusarchuk has been employed by the V. Chornovol Lviv State Institute of Modern Technology and Management, the Kyiv National University of Construction and Architecture, the P.L.
+Shupyk National Medical Academy of Postgraduate Education, and the A. P. Romodanov Institute of Neurosurgery.
+He has lectured at the Lviv Polytechnic, and worked for the government of Ukraine as an adviser to Oleksandr Turchynov.

-He claimed to have set several world records in mnemonics by memorizing data and figures (such as pi) and performing complex calculations in his mind.
-Because of this, he is known as "Doctor Pi".
+Slyusarchuk claimed to have set several world records in mnemonics by memorizing data and figures (such as pi) and performing complex calculations in his mind.
+Because of this, he came to be known as "Doctor Pi".

 Slyusarchuk defrauded two Ukrainian presidents: Viktor Yushchenko and Viktor Yanukovych.
 The Verkhovna Rada (the Ukrainian Parliament) referred to his activities as "the largest-scale fraud in Ukraine's 20 years of independence".
 On 14 February 2014, the Sykhiv Raion Court sentenced Slyusarchuk to eight years in prison.

 Education and career

 Slyusarchuk's education began in an institutional school for intellectually-disabled infant orphans in the village of Hryshkivtsi (Berdychiv Raion of Zhytomyr Oblast).
 He was diagnosed with schizophrenia, oligophrenia, cerebral palsy, hepatitis and nephropathy.
 Slyusarchuk claimed he obtained a Doctor of Science degree, which allowed him to go into medical practice, performing neurosurgery, appearing on radio and television, granting interviews and publicly demonstrating his mnemonic skills.
-He met a Ukrainian president (who authorized him to establish the National Institute of Brain), attended private clubs and meetings of Ukrainian nomenklatura, befriended ministers and received a State Prize.
+He met a Ukrainian president who authorized him to establish the National Institute of Brain, attended private clubs and meetings of Ukrainian nomenklatura, befriended ministers and received a State Prize.
 Slyusarchuk forged documents, cheated the public at chess matches and memory demonstrations and practiced medicine without a license.
-He was interviewed by major newspapers, such as Trud: As a teacher, as a psychiatrist, I can say pleno jure (with full right): today it is mostly the dependent children who attend universities in this country.
+He was interviewed by major newspapers, including Trud: As a teacher, as a psychiatrist, I can say pleno jure (with full right): today it is mostly the dependent children who attend universities in this country.
 All is about money, there is no natural scientific selection.
 Previously, in the 1980s and 90s, you had to withstand intellectual contest.
 Today there is no necessity for it.
 Now a lot of mediocrities grind away at their studies.
 But with mother's and father's money, they manage to buy not only diplomas but also positions.